MoonMotionProject/MoonMotion/README.md

 Now's the perfect time to get started.
 VR is a blue ocean, and by using this toolkit for free you can literally hit the ground running.
 Let's create moving experiences!

 ## Quick Links

 * [Git Started](http://moonmotionproject.com/index.html#Git-Started)
 * [Documentation](http://moonmotionproject.com/Documentation.html)
 * [Licensing](Licensing.md)

+## Compatibility

+Check to make sure you have installed the [latest verified compatible Unity version](http://moonmotionproject.com/#Unity-compatibility-statement).
+You can download the closest version available through the [Unity Hub](https://unity3d.com/get-unity/download).

+So far, Moon Motion is only sure to work with the [Vive](http://vive.com).
+[Oculus](https://www.oculus.com/) testing wanted!

 ## What's in the repo?